History of USS Long Beach (CGN-9)

-For her time at sea, USS Long Beach sailed under the motto of "Strike Hard, Strike Home".
-While being the first USN nuclear-powered surface ship, she also marked the last USN ship built to cruiser design standards as the service moved to abandon cruisers in general - this also made her the only cruiser design adopted by the USN in the post-World War 2 world.
+During her sea voyages, the aircraft carrier USS Long Beach sailed with the motto "Go hard and come home."
+Despite being the US Navy's first nuclear-powered surface ship, it also marked the last US Navy ship built to cruiser design standards, as the service generally abandoned cruisers -- making her the only one ever adopted by the US Navy The cruiser design was adopted in Afterlife 2 Worlds.

-Due to the cost of operating a nuclear-powered warship, and the extensive military draw-down that followed the end of the Cold War (1991), any further plans to modernize USS Long Beach were delayed until cancelled in full.
-She was deactivated on July 2nd, 1994 (at Norfolk) and formally decommissioned on May 1st, 1995.
-Stripped of her nuclear equipment and all other military-grade usefulness, the stripped hulk of this once-proud ship was finally sold off in 2012.
+Due to the expense of operating a nuclear-powered warship and the massive military disarmament following the end of the Cold War (1991), all further plans for the modernization of the USS Long Beach were delayed until cancelled outright.
+She was discontinued on 2 July 1994 (in Norfolk) and officially retired on 1 May 1995.

 - Blue Water Operations